adricort/rover/README.md

 More info about this package: http://wiki.ros.org/rtabmap_ros

-### 2. The Navigation Stack ###
+### 2. The Navigation stack ###

 command: `git clone https://github.com/ros-planning/navigation.git`

 The navigation stack http://wiki.ros.org/navigation is a 2D navigation stack that takes in information from odometry, sensor streams, and a goal pose and outputs safe velocity commands that are sent to a mobile base (we will be using the move_base node).
 It is important to be cloned in your main workspace and not in your opt/ros/noetic/share directory (sudo apt-get inst...), or at least, this is how it worked for me.

-### 3. IntelRealSense Package ###
+### 3. IntelRealSense package ###

-> :warning: **Please, check if you already have realsense2 package installed**: it might colapse with some features here.
-It is important to remove it and get it from this repo and not from the original source https://github.com/IntelRealSense/realsense-ros since it is modified to work with this project.
+> :warning: **Please, check if you already have realsense2 package installed**: it might colapse with some features of this repo (e.g. Rviz).
+It is essential to remove it and to get it from this repo and not from the original source https://github.com/IntelRealSense/realsense-ros since it has been modified to work for this rover project.

-### Instalation ###
+### 4. Installation of the full Rover stack ###

 command: `git clone git@github.com:AdrianSiGmA/rovy.git`